 The main reason of your follow up emails is to get a response.
 The cold email you're sending should provide value to you in some way or another.
 So it's important that they know you look forward to hearing from them.
 "Please let me know what you think," as an example.
 The types of follow up emails with a call-to-action increases the chances of sales through response rate.

 Using more friendly remarks is a good idea.
 Then write your name, your position, your company name.
+Knowing how to end your cold email will be very useful in the long run.
 And you're ready to go!

 Mistakes to avoid when writing a follow up email